The Truth About Who's Responsible For Our Massive Budget Deficit

 Even if you think the “Bush Boom” was real, moreover, the recession and financial crisis began on his watch, and the deficit was already exploding when President Obama took office.
 So it’s very hard to escape the conclusion that President Bush bears a lot of the responsibility for our current mess.

-On the other hand, President Obama’s stimulus certainly hasn’t had as big an impact on the economy (and, therefore, government revenues) as he and his advisors thought it would.
-Given the extent of the mess Obama inherited, it’s possible that nothing would have fixed the economy by now.
+On the other hand, President Obama’s stimulus certainly hasn’t had as big an impact on the economy (and, therefore, government revenues) as he and his advisors promised it would.
+Given the extent of the mess Obama inherited, it’s possible that nothing would have fixed it by now.
 But even huge Obama supporters are justifiably frustrated with his over-promising, as well as with many of the decisions he has made.

 So it seems fair to lay some of the responsibility for our current deficit at President Obama’s feet as well.